hero background image

 • Self-service portals enabling partners to submit warranty claims for assets they repair and providing customers with timely support and information on their orders

-• Account manager targets functionality to establish organizational goals for revenue, order amounts, customer satisfaction, and other KPIs
+• Account manager targets functionality to establish organizational targets for revenue, order amounts, customer satisfaction, and other KPIs

 • Partner visit management system to schedule field rep visits to distributors and other partners, define related tasks to perform, and monitor assessment indicators